benmaia/42_Born2beRoot/README.md

 ```bash
 git -C ~/Desktop clone https://github.com/benmaia/42_Born2beRoot.git
 ```
 Go inside the dir and execute the vm.sh with the name you want to give to your VM.
+Depending of your sgoinfre/user dir on your 42 you mave have to change path of your sgoinfre/user in line 7, 15 and 17 of vm.sh!
 ```bash
 cd ~/Desktop/42_Born2beRoot && ./vm.sh Born2beRoot
 ```